Multimedia Tablets and Kiosks

 Enhanced Intelligence Capabilities

-Using video visitation and email, FDC will have more access to inmate communications and thus allowing further monitoring of illegal activity.
+Using video visitation and email, FDC will have more access to inmate communications, thus allowing enhanced monitoring for illegal activity.

 Reduction of Contraband